bbopt/nomad/doc/user_guide/source/SgteLib.rst

 ========================

 The *SGTELIB* library is a dynamic surrogate modeling library.
 It is used in the *Search* step of Mads to dynamically construct models from the previous evaluations.
-During a *Search* step that uses *SGTELIB*, the selected models of the objective and the constraints are contrusted and a surrogate subproblem involving these modes is optimized.
+During a *Search* step that uses *SGTELIB*, models of the objective and the constraints are contrusted and a surrogate subproblem involving these models is optimized.
-The resulting solutions are the next candidate for evaluation by the true problem.
+The resulting solutions are the next candidates for evaluation by the true problem.

-| Models from the *SGTELIB* library can be used by setting ``SGTELIB_MODEL_SEARCH`` to ``yes``.
+| Models from the *SGTELIB* library can be used by setting the parameter ``SGTELIB_MODEL_SEARCH`` to ``yes`` or ``true``.

 Models
 -------------------

-Models in sgtelib are defined by using a succession of field names and field values.
+Models in *SGTELIB* are defined by using a succession of field names and field values.
-To choose a model, the ``SGTELIB_MODEL_DEFINITION`` parameter must be used followed by the field name ``TYPE``, and then by the model type.
+To choose a model, the parameter ``SGTELIB_MODEL_DEFINITION`` must be used followed by the field name ``TYPE``, and then by the model type.
 The subsequent fields enable to define the settings of the model.
 Each field name is made of one single word and each field value is made of one single word or numerical value.